Stopping power (particle radiation)

 In nuclear and materials physics, stopping power is the retarding force acting on charged particles, typically alpha and beta particles, due to interaction with matter, resulting in loss of particle kinetic energy.

-Its application is important in areas such as radiation protection, ion implantation and nuclear medicine.
+Stopping power is also interpreted as the rate at which a material absorbs the kinetic energy of a charged particle.
+Its application is important in a wide range of thermodynamic areas such as radiation protection, ion implantation and nuclear medicine.

 Definition and Bragg curve

 Both charged and uncharged particles lose energy while passing through matter.
 Positive ions are considered in most cases below.

 The stopping power depends on the type and energy of the radiation and on the properties of the material it passes.
 Since the production of an ion pair (usually a positive ion and a (negative) electron) requires a fixed amount of energy (for example, 33.97 eV in dry air), the number of ionizations per path length is proportional to the stopping power.
 The stopping power of the material is numerically equal to the loss of energy E per unit path length, x:

 The minus sign makes S positive.